Generic selectors

 Photo: Nayra Halm/Fotoarena/Sipa USA/Icon Sport

-To epitomise this, a great point of reference is the excellent Copa 90 documentary that captured the magic and madness of the Superclásico Copa Libertadores final in 2018.
+To illustrate this, a notable reference is the outstanding Copa 90 documentary that captured the magic and madness of the Superclasico Copa Libertadores final in 2018.

-As great and intense as that game is, Buenos Aires and Argentine football has so much more to offer.
+As great and intense as that game is, Buenos Aires and Argentine football have so much more to offer and not just football hooliganism often brought upon the city by Boca Juniors and River Plate fans.

 List of Buenos Aires football stadiums